Shreemahor/GPT-On-Wheels/README.md

 ## Prototype

-AI is just a complex topic, and creating this human-like robot is an incredibly large task.
+There is a large variety of hardware components, and AI is just a complex topic, so creating this human-like robot is an incredibly large task.
 So, using the components I already have, I created a prototype of GPT On Wheels.
 It's this prototype's wiring diagram, videos, pictures, and code that I already have.
 I will expand on and use the prototype as reference for the full GPT On Wheels.

 ## Project Guide